Recreation and Rowdyism in Early Palmer Park

-Palmer Park, despite its status as a public space, has faced much resistance from nearby residents in allowing sports and recreation in the space.
-An effort to convert the park into a baseball field for the PSAL youth baseball league was defeated in 1918, as was an attempt by the city to add proposed swimming pools in 1924; a 1929 proposal to add tennis courts--favored by women but opposed by men; and a 1937 proposal by the mayor to add a wading pool.
-The Times Picayune agreed with the opposition to the tennis courts, arguing the park was a place of beauty and tennis courts were not beautiful.
+In the early 20th century Carrollton residents resisted attempts to permit sports recreation in Palmer Park, despite the fact that it was a public space.
+An effort to convert the park into a baseball field for the PSAL youth baseball league was defeated in 1918, as was an attempt by the city to add proposed swimming pools in 1924.
+A 1929 proposal to add tennis courts, favored by women but opposed by men; and a 1937 proposal by the mayor to add a wading pool were also defeated.
+The Times-Picayune agreed with the opposition to the tennis courts, arguing the park was a place of beauty and tennis courts were not beautiful.
 Neighbors were adamant about preserving the park as a tranquil space and keeping out sports and play.
-They also feared "rowdyism" that they argued would be associated with sports.
-A 1927 Times Picayune article noted nearby residents calling the police because kids were playing football in the park.
+They feared the "rowdyism" associated with sports.
+A 1927 Times-Picayune article noted nearby residents calling the police because kids were playing football in the park.